square/bionic/docs/concepts.rst

     # Cache this flow's data in /my_cache_dir/
     builder.set('core__persistent_cache__flow_dir', 'my_cache_dir')

-In the future, it will be possible to configure Bionic to cache data in cloud storage (such as GCS) instead of the local disk.
+In the `future <future.rst#cloud-storage>`__, it will be possible to configure Bionic to cache data in cloud storage (such as GCS) instead of on the local disk.

 Serialization Protocols
 .......................